taowen/vite-howto/packages/DYNAMIC-LINKING/use-big-library-via-cdn/README.md

 The monaco editor version should match the version npm installed

 The monaco editor should be served from CDN both in development and production, so the mis-behavior can be identified earlier

+We do not want write the CDN loading logic in the main source code using monaco, it should be configurable later

 ## UX Problem